-WHAT HOUSE WILL YOU BUILD ME?: THREE
+WHAT HOUSE WILL YOU BUILD ME?: THREE (EXCERPT OF THE TEMPLE OF GOD)

 The Year of Jubilee is associated also with the Levitical convocation of Pentecost.
 The Jubilee was celebrated every fiftieth year.
 The term Pentecost is derived from the Greek word meaning fifty.
 Pentecost, the feast of Weeks, was observed fifty days after the celebration of Firstfruits (Leviticus 23:16).